barbarer/py4e-int/_sources/lists/MixedupCode.rst

     The following program segment should swap the first and last values of the list "numbers" using indexing.
 But, the blocks have been mixed up and include an extra block that isn't needed in the solution.
+For example, if the list, "numbers" contains [3,2,1,4], then the result should be [4,2,1,3].
 Drag the needed blocks from the left and put them in the correct order on the right.
     -----
-    def mixed():
+    def mixed(numbers):
-    numbers = [3, 2, 1, 4]
     =====
     first = numbers[0]
     last = numbers[3]